List of UK Parliament constituencies in Northern Ireland

+The Northern Ireland constituencies to the House of Commons of the UK Parliament, coloured in the party colour of the winning MP at the 2024 United Kingdom general election in Northern Ireland.

-Northern Ireland is divided into 18 parliamentary constituencies: 4 borough constituencies in Belfast and 14 county constituencies elsewhere.
+Northern Ireland is divided into 18 UK Parliament constituencies: 4 borough constituencies in Belfast and 14 county constituencies elsewhere.
 The Northern Ireland Act 1998 provides that the constituencies for the Northern Ireland Assembly are the same as the constituencies that are used for the United Kingdom Parliament.
 Parliamentary constituencies are not used for local government, which is instead carried out by 11 district councils.

 Constituencies

-Each constituency returns one Member of Parliament (MP) to the House of Commons at Westminster and five Members of the Legislative Assembly (MLAs) to the devolved Northern Ireland Assembly at Stormont.
-Six MLAs were returned per constituency until the Assembly Members (Reduction of Numbers) Act (Northern Ireland) 2016 reduced the number to five, effective from the 2017 Assembly election.
+Each constituency returns one Member of Parliament (MP) to the House of Commons at Westminster.